Go back

 Godly: For us, yes, but not for the clients.
 This year I wanted to make it, but no,

-I didn’t realise that everything grows faster and they are already flowering.
+I didn’t realise that everything grows faster these days, and they are already flowering.

 It’s already too late for Guter Heinrich.